The Secret to Writing Effective Inbound Blog Content

 Sometimes, just getting a small amount of time away from the piece can give you some added perspective that will allow you to revise in a way that adds value to your customers.

 Also, take these actions seriously:

-- Spell-check: Spelling and grammar checks on writing programs such as Word, Google Docs, Grammarly, and HubSpot’s blog editor are fantastic, but they aren’t perfect.
+- Spell-check: Spelling and grammar checks on writing programs such as Word, Google Docs, Grammarly, and HubSpot CMS are fantastic, but they aren’t perfect.
 Make sure you go over your article with a fine-tooth comb before you hit that publish button.

-- Click on your links: Make sure everything is still working since the time you first viewed applied links to your copy.
+- Click on your links: Make sure everything is still working since the time you applied links to your copy.

-- Read out loud: Scanning for errors, tone shifts, or clarity won’t catch real issues.
-If you read the copy out loud, you’re more likely to read every word.
-This strategy catches problems that seem correct when you just scan the document with your eyes.
+- Read aloud: Scanning for errors, tone shifts, or clarity won’t catch those issues.
+If you read the copy aloud, you’re more likely to read every word.
+This strategy allows you to catch problems that seem correct when you scan the document with your eyes.

-At the end of the day, a blog article that is written clearly and concisely in the spirit of service to your clients will find its mark.
+At the end of the day, a blog article written clearly and concisely in the spirit of service to your clients will find its mark.

-In short, good writing from a business interested in helping its clients first and foremost is what “gets the give” from Google and from your customers.
+In short, well-written, helpful, relevant information from a business interested in helping its clients first and foremost is what “gets the give” from Google and your customers.